 Dilating Eye Drops:

-Dilating drops allow the doctor to exam the inside of the eye, particularly the optic nerve and retina.
+Dilating drops allow the pediatric eye doctor to exam the inside of the eye, particularly the optic nerve and retina.
 In addition to enlarging the pupil, these drops reduce the ability to change focus, allowing the doctor to measure the refractive error (glasses prescription).
 Using dilating drops (cycloplegic refraction) is actually the most accurate method to check glasses prescriptions, and is especially important in children, who can otherwise change focus so easily.
 The drops blur the near vision for a few hours, while pupillary dilation generally lasts longer.